ystamaritq/employee-directory/README.md

 - `React.js - A JavaScript library for building user interfaces`
 - `Code Climate - Provides automated code review for test coverage, maintainability and more so that you can save time and merge with confidence`
 - `CircleCI - A modern continuous integration and continuous delivery (CI/CD) platform that automates build, test, and deployment of software.`
+- `Heroku - A platform as a service (PaaS) that enables to build, run, and operate applications entirely in the cloud.`

 ## Dependencies